igrishaev/pg2/docs/ssl.md

 ~~~

 Once certificates are imported, they're held by Java so you only specify
-`:use-ssl?` flag without a custom instance of `SSLContext`.
+`:use-ssl?` flag without custom instances of `SSLContext`.

-Pay attention there is a chance to mess up: you import cerficiates into a
+Pay attention there is a chance to mess up.
+Imagine you import cerficiates into
-keystore related to a JVM you use for REPL.
-But when running an uberjar, another
+a keystore related to a JVM that you use for REPL.
+But when running an uberjar,
-JVM might be used which lacks those certificates.
-When passing them explicitly
+another JVM is used, and it lacks those certificates.
+When passing them
-via config, there won't be such an error.
+explicitly in code, there won't be such an error.

 You may find more details about setting up SSL and JVM keystore in [this
 article][jdbc-ssl].